 The comte duly set up the Chaise du Verger Normand cellar and gave it his name.
 Since that time calvados distilled on the farms around Domfront using their traditional methods, is delivered for sale to the cellar at Domfront.
 Here it is aged in oak barrels and marketed under the ‘Comte Louis de Lauriston’ name.
 The Lauriston quality is outstanding, recognised with over 200 medals and certificates.

-Calvados Domfrontais can only be made by a select number of farms around Domfront, those that benefit from the particular soil of the region, and grow only an approved range of pear and apple varieties.
+Poiré Domfront (pear cider) and calvados Domfront, can only be made by farms within a very strict area geographical area, that benefit from the particular soil of the region, and grow only an approved range of pear and apple varieties.

 A Domfrontais cider orchard must have at least 15% pear trees (25% from 2016), with pears taken only from trees of a certain age.
-The spirit blend must contain at least 30% distilled perry (pear cider).
+The spirit blend must contain at least 30% distilled pear cider.
 No sugar can be added and fermentation must be natural without pasteurisation.
 Domfrontais calvados is aged for at least three years to bring out the pear flavour (apple calvados is aged for a minimum of two years).
 The results are wonderful.

 Taste test (free!)

-In our opinion Domfront cider has the smoothness and subtle flavour of a very good champagne.
-The pears in Calvados Domfrontais give it an added layer of flavour that cannot be beaten.
-The Japanese agree, we saw a huge crate of Calvados packed and ready to be sent over to Tokyo.
+In our opinion Poiré Domfront has the smoothness and subtle flavour of a very good champagne.
+The pears in calvados Domfrontais give it an added layer of flavour that cannot be beaten.
+The Japanese agree, we saw a huge crate of calvados packed and ready to be sent over to Tokyo.

 Happily quite a few bottles came home with us.